Eliteshare/Wayback-Downloader./README.md

 ## Advanced Usage

 	Usage: wayback_machine_downloader http://example.com

 	Download an entire website from the Wayback Machine.

 	Optional options:
-        -d, --directory PATH             Directory to save the downloaded files into Default is ./websites/ plus the domain name -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex) -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex) -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -c, --concurrency NUMBER         Number of multiple files to dowload at a time Default is one file at a time (ie. 20) -p, --snapshot-pages NUMBER      Maximum snapshot pages to consider (Default is 100) Count an average of 150,000 snapshots per page -l, --list                       Only list file urls in a JSON format with the archived timestamps, won't download anything.
+	    -d, --directory PATH             Directory to save the downloaded files into Default is ./websites/ plus the domain name -s, --all-timestamps             Download all snapshots/timestamps for a given website -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -e, --exact-url                  Download only the url provied and not the full site -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex) -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex) -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -c, --concurrency NUMBER         Number of multiple files to dowload at a time Default is one file at a time (ie. 20)
-        -v, --version                    Display version
+	    -p, --maximum-snapshot NUMBER    Maximum snapshot pages to consider (Default is 100) Count an average of 150,000 snapshots per page -l, --list                       Only list file urls in a JSON format with the archived timestamps, won't download anything

 ## Specify directory to save files to